Mahmud of Ghazni: Conquest of Sistan

+Conquest of Multan

+During Mahmud's period, Multan was ruled by the Qaramatian ruler Fateh Daud.
+In March–April 1006, left Ghazni and marched to Multan crossing near Peshawar.
+There he was checked by Anandapal who was defeated and fled.
+He then laid siege on Multan and captured within a week.
+Mahmud began to reduce parts of Multan and Bhatiya but received the news of Kara-Khanid invasion of Khorasan.
+He left Sukhpal, alias Nawasa Shah in charge of Multan before proceeding towards Khorasan.
+In December 1007, Sukhpal taking advantage of the conflict in Khorasan revolted.
+Mahmud marched for Multan but before any action was taken Sukhpal was captured by the frontier amirs and brought him captive to the royal camp.
+In October 1010, Mahmud launched a decisive expedition and successfully subdued Multan.

 War with Kara-Khanid Khanate

-In 1006 AD, The Kara-Khanid under Nasr Khan and Qadir Khan invaded Khorasan to annex it from the Ghaznavid Empire.
-In 1006, Ilak Khan’s forces briefly captured Balkh and Herat, but Sultan Mahmud swiftly expelled them by mid-1006.
-In 1008, Ilak Khan and Qadir Khan led a 50,000-strong army across the Oxus river but were decisively defeated by Mahmud’s forces, supported by elephants, at the Battle of Katar on 5 January 1008.
+In 1006 AD, The Kara-Khanid under Ilig Nasr Khan and Qadir Khan invaded Khorasan to annex it from the Ghaznavid Empire.
+In 1006, Ilig Khan’s forces briefly captured Balkh and Herat, but Sultan Mahmud swiftly expelled them by mid-1006.
+In 1008, Ilig Khan and Qadir Khan led a 50,000-strong army across the Oxus river but were decisively defeated by Mahmud’s forces, supported by elephants, at the Battle of Katar on 5 January 1008.
 The Kara-Khanids fled, suffering heavy losses, securing Ghaznavid control over Khorasan.

 Campaigns in the Indian subcontinent

 Mahmud of Ghazni receiving Indian elephants as tribute (Majmu al-Tawarikh, by Hafiz-i Abru, Herat, 1425).

 Captured Indian Raja brought to Sultan Mahmud of Ghazni.
-Folio from Majmu al-Tavarikh, by Hafiz-i Abru, Herat, 1425.
+Folio (Majmu al-Tavarikh, by Hafiz-i Abru, Herat, 1425.)

-War against the Hindu Shahi
+War against the Hindu Shahis (1000–1027)

 Jayapala, the Hindu Shahi ruler, attempted to exact revenge for an earlier military defeat at the hands of Sabuktigin, who had controlled Ghazni in the late 980s and had cost Jayapala extensive territory.
 He invaded Ghazni but was defeated.
 After Sabuktigin's death in 997 Mahmud succeeded his father.
-He first invaded modern day parts of Pakistan and then India.
-On 28 November 1001, his army fought and defeated the army of Raja Jayapala of the Kabul Shahis at the Battle of Peshawar.
+He also vowed to carry out raid the wealthy region of north-western India every year.
+In September 1000 AD, he conquered and annexed Bannu and Waziristan, part of the Hindu Shahi kingdom.
+There he captured many forts and appointed his own governors.
+No resistance is recorded from Jayapala or the Hindu Shahis.
+On 28 November 1001, his army fought and defeated the army of Raja Jayapala of the Kabul Shahis at the Battle of Peshawar and Battle of Hund.
 He captured, and later released the Hindu Shahi ruler Jayapala, who had moved his capital to Peshawar.
 Jayapala immolated himself and was succeeded by his son Anandapala who continued the struggle.
-In 1005 Mahmud invaded Bhatia, and Multan in 1006, at which time Anandapala's army attacked him.
-The following year Mahmud of Ghazni attacked and crushed Sukhapala, ruler of Bathinda (who had become ruler by rebelling against the Shahi kingdom).
-In 1008–1009, Mahmud defeated the allied army of Ujjain, Delhi, Kalinjar, Kannauj, Ajmer and Hindu Shahis in the Battle of Chach.
-In 1013, during Mahmud's eighth expedition into eastern Afghanistan and Pakistan, the Shahi kingdom (which was then under Trilochanapala, son of Anandapala) was overthrown.
-Mahmud then set out on regular expeditions against them, leaving the conquered kingdoms in the hands of Hindu vassals and annexing only the Punjab region.
-He also vowed to raid and loot the wealthy region of northwestern India every year.
+In 1005 Mahmud conquered Bhatia, and Multan in 1006, at which time Anandapala's army attacked him at the Indus.
+Anandapala suffered defeat in the engagement.
+In 1008, Mahmud attacked and crushed the Hindu Shahi rebel Sukhapala at Multan.